 This paper experimentally investigates the effectiveness of embedded capacitance for reducing power-bus noise in high-speed printed circuit board designs.
 Boards with embedded capacitance employ closely spaced power-return plane pairs separated by a thin layer of dielectric material.
 In this paper, test boards with four embedded capacitance materials are evaluated.
 Power-bus input impedance measurements and power-bus noise measurements are presented for boards with various dimensions and layer stack ups.
 Unlike discrete decoupling capacitors, whose effective frequency range is generally limited to a few hundred megahertz due to interconnect inductance, embedded capacitance was found to efficiently reduce power-bus noise over the entire frequency range evaluated (up to 5 GHz).

-M. Xu et al., "Power-Bus Decoupling with Embedded Capacitance in Printed Circuit Board Design," IEEE Transactions on Electromagnetic Compatibility, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+M. Xu et al., "Power-Bus Decoupling with Embedded Capacitance in Printed Circuit Board Design," IEEE Transactions on Electromagnetic Compatibility, vol. 45, no. 1, pp. 22 - 30, Institute of Electrical and Electronics Engineers (IEEE), Feb 2003.

 Electrical and Computer Engineering